-Georges Boillot was a French Grand Prix motor racing driver and World War I fighter pilot who was shot down over Verdun in a dogfight with a squadron of German fighters during WW1.Other driver involved in this story:
+Georges Boillot was a French Grand Prix motor racing driver and World War I fighter pilot who was shot down over Verdun in a dogfight with a squadron of German fighters during WW1.Other links relevant in this story:

 Born in Beaulieu-de-Valentigney, a mechanic by training, Boillot started racing in 1908 and went on to join drivers Paul Zuccarelli and Jules Goux to help create a novel range of racing cars as part of the Lion-Peugeot Voiturette team.
 He debuted with them in 1909 in the Coupe de l'Auto at Rambouillet and in 1910, went to Italy to compete in the Targa Florio.